-Candidate experience is essentially a feeling that surrounds candidate perception, derived from a job seekers encounters with an employer or recruiter during their hiring journey.
-This can take place in different areas such as, job advertisements, the application process, hiring, interviewing and onboarding.
+Candidate experience is essentially a feeling that surrounds candidate perception, derived from a job seeker encounters with an employer or recruiter during their hiring journey.
+This can take place in different areas such as job advertisements, the application process, hiring, interviewing and onboarding.

 Candidate experience is a top priority for many employers.
 Why?
 Because it makes the difference in securing top talent.

 Engaged employees: Retain top talent through a positive experience in the recruitment process.
-As these candidates are more likely to accept a job offer and remain committed to the company and role.
+These candidates are more likely to accept a job offer and remain committed to the company and role.

 Volume hiring and the candidate experience

 Employers may face difficulties trying to maintain a positive candidate experience on a volume hiring scale.
 The sheer number of job openings and applications often force hiring teams to prioritise their time and consequently time limitations mean they are unable to invest fully in the candidate experience.

 - Candidates feel forgotten about – unsuccessful candidates are provisionally told their details will be stored for future opportunities but never hear anything back.